step-security/harden-runner/README.md

       <img src="images/insights2.png" alt="Insights from harden-runner" >
     </p>

-4. Below the insights, you will see the recommended policy.
-Update your workflow file with the recommended policy.
+4. Under the insights section, you'll find a suggested policy.
+You can either update your workflow file with this policy, or alternatively, use the [Policy Store](https://docs.stepsecurity.io/harden-runner/how-tos/block-egress-traffic#2-add-the-policy-using-the-policy-store) to apply the policy without modifying the workflow file.

     <p align="left">
       <img src="images/rec-policy1.png" alt="Policy recommended by harden-runner" >